 How Does Open Air Carbon Capture And Storage Work

-Direct-air carbon removal and storage is a revolutionary that has been in the works since 2009.
+Direct-air carbon removal and storage is a revolutionary process that has been in the works since 2009.

 At their facilities, Climeworks utilises large-scale industrial devices that act as vacuums, which are designed to intake massive quantities of ambient air.
 The incoming air is then filtered, with huge amounts of CO2 isolated as part of the process.
 Next, heat is applied to the filter, reaching temperatures close to 100 degrees Celsius.
 Water is then mixed in to facilitate the operation of pumps, which force the product deep underground into long term storage, turning into stone through the effects of mineralisation.
 This method mimics what naturally occurs in nature, where forests and trees absorb and store CO2 that occur in the world, only this is happening on a massive scale and with greater efficacy.